-On 21 May 2019, the Company published a circular and notice of an extraordinary general meeting ("EGM") which set out details of, and sought shareholder approval for, certain Proposals.
+On 21 May 2019, the Company published a circular and notice of an EGM which set out details of, and sought shareholder approval for, certain Proposals.
 The Proposals involved modifying the Company's Investment Objective and Policy to reflect a realisation strategy, for the detailed reasons set out in that circular, and amending its Articles to include a mechanism to enable the Company to redeem shares in the Company compulsorily so as to return cash to shareholders.